serpent-linux/website/content/about.md

 Serpent OS is building a pioneering new Linux distribution, with a focus on cutting edge technologies in a 100% open source project.

-Our aims:
+Our aims are to be:

+ - Forkable
- - Infinitely forkable
+ - Flexible
- - Infinitely flexible
+ - Reliable
- - Infinitely reliable
+ - Free
+ - Joy to use and be a part of

 #### Naming